A young woman who looks concerned reviews financial information using a laptop computer.

 Tax returns

-You will want to request the past three to five past years of tax returns from the seller.
-All tax returns include the business’s date of formation, the compensation of its officers, as well as any assets and liabilities.
+Request the past three to five years of tax returns from the seller, which should include the business’s date of formation and the compensation of its officers, as well as any assets and liabilities.

 Depending on the tax form, you can discern different information about the business—even beyond its revenue or debt-to-income ratio.
 For instance, consider how much the business pays in employment tax (required for companies with W-2 employees), as well as associated self-employment taxes, which come with running your own business.
 Additionally, consider how much you will likely have to pay in estimated taxes per quarter.